 Boy doesn’t that stink!
 Going back Io see if anything had changed I got an error page that said “This page isn’t working” Case closed.

-If you were looking for guidance any way you could you may have Googled the contact number – which I found easily.
+If you were looking for guidance you may have Googled the contact number – which I found easily.
 I was also able to locate a pdf manual and the same phone number is on there too.
 There is some information on page 11 that says:

 Which you can’t do because, well, see the earlier paragraph.
 Now if you tried to call you might have gotten a recorded message.
-Just out of curiosity, I dialed that number and I got a recorded greeting that stated their office hours, best time to reach during Pacific time, please leave a message and we’ll get back to you on our next business day.
+Just out of curiosity, I dialled that number and I got a recorded greeting that stated their office hours, and the best time to reach them during Pacific time, please leave a message and we’ll get back to you on our next business day.
 I waited for the chime and it said “Mailbox is full”

 Earlier on (this spring) I discovered that people were getting a recorded message that said in so many words “We are out of warranty coffee makers”

-Now I have overheard something about them coming up with a new remodeled brewer this year but don’t quote me for sure.
+Now I have overheard something about them coming up with a newly remodelled brewer this year but don’t quote me for sure.
 If that does happen to be true the lengthy absence may put people off anyway from being interested.

 So if you have got a defective brewer what can you do right now?